Former UNH students whose degree status has been interrupted may apply to resume their studies by submitting an application for readmission.

 Coursework completed at other institutions will be evaluated for transfer credit upon receipt of an official transcript.
 The transcript must include final grades for all coursework completed, including coursework in progress at the time of application.

 The deadline for filing the FAFSA (Free Application for Federal Student Aid) is March 1.
 Additional information is available at the Financial Aid website.

-New Hampshire Residents: If you were previously enrolled as a NH resident and your family’s current permanent address has remained in New Hampshire, you do not need to re-document your in-state status.
+New Hampshire Residents: If you were previously enrolled as a N.H. resident and your family’s current permanent address has remained in the state, you do not need to re-document your in-state status.

-If you were previously enrolled as a non-resident and now wish to claim in-state residency, you must document your claim by either submitting an application for in-state status to UNH Manchester Registrar, 4th floor, 88 Commercial Street Manchester NH 03101 or a notarized residency form with your readmission application.
+If you were previously enrolled as a non-resident and now wish to claim in-state residency, you must document your claim by either submitting an application for in-state status to UNH Manchester Registrar's Office, 88 Commercial Street, Manchester, NH 03101; or a notarized residency form with your readmission application.
 Typically, if you have been away for less than three years, you will need to apply for in-state residency through the Registrar’s Office.

 Connect with UNH Manchester